Vibratory/diplomaker/README.md

-This is a solution made for a private school that helps make their diploma making process much easier just upload the excel file with all necessary data and then download your diplomas in a few seconds made with [Next.js](https://nextjs.org)
+This is a solution made for a private school that helps make their diploma generation process much easier just upload the excel file with all necessary data and then download your diplomas in a few seconds made with [Next.js](https://nextjs.org)